bowman2001/perplexdoc/content/doc/site/tracking/index.md

 ## Fathom Analytics

-Fathom is a smaller company offering its popular service [Fathom Analytics][fathomref]\*.
-It’s privacy-focused and because they don’t collect any individual data from our visitors, we don’t need to inform them about this merely statistical service.
+[Fathom Analytics][fathomref]\* is privacy-focused and paid, because it doesn’t monetize data from visitors.
+It doesn’t collect any individual data from visitors and is a merely statistical service for website operators.
+With Fathom you don’t need to force your visitors to decide upon which data they would like to share, before they can start to use your site.
+In short: There is no need for another annoying pop-up!

-{{< mnote up=11 star=1 >}}
+{{< mnote up=17 star=1 >}}
 This is an affiliate link.
 Should you subscribe to Fathom’s service, I would appreciate if you could do so by following [this link](https://usefathom.com/ref/CENRRH).
 You can save 10 bucks this way.
 {{< /mnote >}}

+This advantage comes at a (reasonable) price after a short tryout period.
 Fathom doesn’t offer as many tools and information as Google.
 But if you don’t need all this anyway, you will probably like their clear and simple backend.
-The most important advantage of the service --- at least for me: We can use tracking without an annoying initial banner on our site!

-This advantage comes at a (reasonable) price.
-Because Fathom doesn’t monetize the data from your website they want to be paid for their service after a short tryout period.

-When you have a fathom id for your site, place it like `fathomSiteID: ABCDEFG` in the [parameter section][fid] of your configuration.
+When you’ve gotten a fathom id for your site, place it like `fathomSiteID: ABCDEFG` in the [parameter section][fid] of your configuration.
 And when you are using their _custom domain_ you also need to provide the full link like `fathomCustomDomain: https://custom.yourdomain.com` also in [this section][fcustom].

 [gparam]: {{< relref "configyaml#19" >}}
 [fathomref]: <https://usefathom.com/ref/CENRRH>